Universal-Rating-System/VEnvIt/README.md

 # VenvIt

-A utility to create, initiate and remove Python virtual envirioments.
+A utility using Python and PowerShell scripts to to create, initiate and remove envirioments and virtual environments.

 ## Overview